 Here’s the kicker: Planned Parenthood gets more money every year but serves less people.

-Between 2006 and 2015, the number of clients served by Planned Parenthood have dropped 19% while their revenue has risen 30%.
+Between 2006 and 2015, the number of clients served by Planned Parenthood has dropped 19% while their revenue has risen 30%.

 The amount of taxpayer funding that makes up their total revenue has also increased by 10%, from 33% in 2006 to 43% in 2015.

-In 2006, they committed one of every five abortions.
-In 2015, it’s up to one in every three abortions. (source: Planned Parenthood annual reports)
+In 2006, PP committed one in every five abortions.
+In 2015, they committed one in every three abortions. (source: Planned Parenthood annual reports.)

 But if Planned Parenthood is defunded, won’t all those people who rely on them for healthcare be left to fend for themselves?